Jess Ting, MD Email Jess Ting

 - New York Eye and Ear Infirmary of Mount Sinai

-A native New Yorker, Dr. Ting received undergraduate and graduate degrees from the Juilliard School of Music.
-He attended medical school at the Columbia University College of Physicians and Surgeons.
-He received his General Surgery Training at the Columbia-Presbyterian Medical Center.
-He then completed his Plastic Surgery Training at the University of Pittsburgh Medical Center and a fellowship in Hand Surgery and Microsurgery at the Hospital for Special Surgery in New York.
+A native New Yorker, Dr. Ting received his undergraduate and graduate degrees from the Juilliard School of Music.
+He went on to attend medical school at the Columbia University College of Physicians and Surgeons.
+He received his general surgery training at the Columbia-Presbyterian Medical Center.
+He then completed specialized training in plastic surgery at the University of Pittsburgh Medical Center and a fellowship in hand surgery and microsurgery at the Hospital for Special Surgery in New York.

 Dr. Ting performs research in the areas of peripheral nerve regeneration and facial nerve reanimation.
 His clinical interests are plastic surgery and transgender surgery.

 Dr. Ting's work in the Mount Sinai Center for Transgender Medicine and Surgery has been widely covered in the press.
 See below for a selection of articles: